funkybooboo/insighthub/docs/rag/graph-rag-architecture.md

 # Below is a comprehensive breakdown of **all the major parts of a Graph-RAG system** and the **algorithms / technologies** commonly used in each layer.
-This is a full stack view—from ingestion → storage → retrieval → reasoning.
+This is a full stack view-from ingestion -> storage -> retrieval -> reasoning.
 #
 # ---
 #